kubernetes-sigs/gateway-api/geps/gep-91/index.md

 ## TLDR

-This GEP proposes a way to validate the TLS certificate presented by the downstream client to the server (Gateway Listener in this case) during a [TLS Handshake Protocol][], also commonly referred to as mutual TLS (mTLS).
+This GEP proposes a way to validate the TLS certificate presented by the downstream client to the server (Gateway Listener in this case) during a [TLS Handshake Protocol][].

 ## Goals
-- Define an API field to specify the CA Certificate within the Gateway Listener configuration that can be used as a trusted anchor to validate the certificates presented by the client.
+- Define an API field to specify the CA Certificate within the Gateway Listener configuration that can be used as a trust anchor to validate the certificates presented by the client.

 ## Non-Goals
 - Define other fields that can be used to verify the client certificate such as the Certificate Hash or Subject Alt Name.

 ### API

-* Introduce a `clientValidation` field with [Gateway.Tls][] that can be used to validate the client intiating the TLS connection to the Gateway
+* Introduce a `clientValidation` field of type `ClientValidationContext` within [GatewayTLSConfig][] that can be used to validate the client initiating the TLS connection to the Gateway.
-* Introduce a `caCerficateRefs` field within `clientValidation` that can be used to specify a list of CA Certificates that can be used as a trusted anchor to validate the certificates presented by the client
+* Introduce a `caCertificateRefs` field within `ClientValidationContext` that can be used to specify a list of CA Certificates that can be used as a trust anchor to validate the certificates presented by the client.

 #### GO